SaviKoissi/malDecision/README.md

 # malDecision

- Data-driven decision-making is supported by this interactive tool.
+ Data-driven decision-making to manage infectious disease throughout country with defferent degree of urbanization.
+This tool is versatile and interactive.

  # How to use the app?